 Corporate Governance

-The corporate governance of Bell Food Group Ltd comprises all the principles and rules that are binding for the management, control and organization of the company.
+Corporate governance at Bell Food Group Ltd encompasses all the binding principles and rules that relate to the company’s management, control and organisation.

 Information policy

-The Bell Food Group Ltd publishes the annual report with the overall result of the previous year in February and a half-year report with the half-year result of the current year in August.
-Both reports provide information on the business performance and results of the Bell Food Group.
-Current developments are also announced in media releases and on the company's own website.
+Every year in February, Bell Food Group Ltd publishes an annual report on the results for the previous year.
+In August, it publishes an interim report on the results for the first half of the current year.
+Both reports provide information on the business operations and results of the Bell Food Group.
+Current developments are announced in media releases and notices published on the company's website.

 Board of Directors

-The Board of Directors of Bell Food Group Ltd currently consists of six members, who are elected at the Annual General Meeting for a term of office of one year.
+The Board of Directors of Bell Food Group Ltd currently consists of six members who are elected for a period of one year at the annual general meeting.

 Learn more

-The Group Executive Board of the Bell Food Group consists of the CEO, the CFO and the heads of the Bell International and Convenience divisions.
+The Group Executive Board of the Bell Food Group consists of the CEO, the CFO and the heads of the business areas.

 Learn more